Types of Cannabis Terpenes

 Myrcene, specifically β-myrcene, is a monoterpene (a class of terpenes that consist of two isoprene units) and is also the most common terpene produced by cannabis (some varieties have been known to contain up to 60% of this essential oil).
 Its aroma has been described as earthy, musky and herbal.
 A higher myrcene level in cannabis (above 0.5%) results in the what is known as the “couch-lock” effect.
 This is classic of Indica strains.
 Myrcene is found in hops, oil, citrus fruits, bay leaves, eucalyptus, lemongrass and a bunch of other plants.

 Myrcene has some extraordinary medicinal properties.
 These properties include things like lowering the resistance across the blood to brain barrier (to allow itself and other chemicals to cross the blood to brain barrier much more comfortably and quickly).
-In the case of cannabinoids (like THC), myrcene allows the effects of the cannabinoid to take effect immediately.
+In the case of cannabinoids (like CBD), myrcene allows the effects of the cannabinoid to take effect immediately.
 Myrcene has also been proven to increase the maximum saturation level of the CB1 receptor, which allows for a more significant and overall psychoactive effect.

 Myrcene is a very potent analgesic, antibiotic, anti-inflammatory and antimutagenic.
 Mycrene blocks the action of cytochrome, aflatoxin B, and other pro-mutagenic carcinogens.
 The Bonamin et al study focused on the role of β-myrcene in preventing peptic ulcer disease.
 The investigation revealed that β-myrcene acts as an inhibitor of gastric and duodenal ulcers, suggesting it may be helpful in avoiding peptic ulcer disease.
 Its sedative and relaxing effects also make it ideal for the treatment of insomnia and pain.